-The wide-grip lat pull-down is a strength exercise that primarily targets the latissimus dorsi muscle.
+The wide-grip lat pull-down is one of the most effective upper back exercises for women and primarily targets the latissimus dorsi muscle.
 You’ll need to use a pull-down cable machine at the gym for this exercise.
 To do this exercise, sit down on the pull-down machine with a wide bar attachment.
 Adjust the knee pad to hold you in place.
 Place your hands on the bar with your palms facing forward and your hands wider than shoulder-width.
 With both arms extended above you, lean back about 30 degrees and pull the bar down until it gently touches your chest.
 While you are doing this exercise, concentrate on squeezing your shoulder blades together.

 Trainer Tip: Never bring the bar behind your head.
-Not only does it cause stress to your cervical spine (neck), but it can pinch your rotor cuff muscles and could lead to injury.
+Not only does it cause stress to your cervical spine (neck), but it can pinch your rotator cuff muscles and could lead to injury.

 One-Arm Dumbbell Row

-The one-arm dumbbell row is a great exercise to work your trapezius, lats, biceps, and shoulders.
+Upper back workouts should include pulling movements such as the row.
+The one-arm dumbbell rows are great back toning exercise to work your trapezius, lats, biceps, and shoulders.
 Place your right knee on top of a flat bench and bend your torso forward at the hips so your upper body is parallel to the floor.
 Place your right hand on the bench for support and grab the dumbbell with your left hand.
 Keep your core tight and your back straight.
 Pull the dumbbell up to the side of your chest while keeping your arm as close to your side as possible.
 Slowly lower the weight back to the starting position.

-The dumbbell shrug is a simple dumbbell exercise that targets the trapezius muscle.
+Dumbbell shrugs are a simple dumbbell upper back exercises for women that target the trapezius muscle.
 If you have a set of dumbbells, you can do this exercise anywhere.
 Stand with dumbbells in each hand extended at your side with palms facing your body.
 Lift the dumbbells by elevating or shrugging your shoulders as high as possible.
 Hold this position for a second before lowering to the starting position.